 What measures can everyone take to make social isolation more bearable for themselves?

-Seek out small moments of joy and use technology to strengthen social connections every day.
+Seek out moments of joy and use technology to strengthen social connections daily.
 This might also be a good time to think about the meaning of life and discuss it with others.
-I recently wrote about following the advice of Viktor Frankl to finding meaning in our lives.
+I recently wrote about following Viktor Frankl's advice to find meaning in our lives.
 The meaningfulness occurs while we are seeking it as we live life.
 Different meaningfulness can occur daily.
-Searching for purpose is an on-going process, without beginning or end, even during this crisis.
+Searching for purpose is an ongoing process, without beginning or end, even during this crisis.
 Staying at home is now part of the journey.
-Viktor E. Frankl has probably written the most famous quote about meaning, and he did this while being held in a concentration camp.
+Viktor E. Frankl probably wrote the most famous quote about meaning, which he did while held in a concentration camp.

 The meaning of life differs from man to man, from day to day and from hour to hour.
 One should not search for an abstract meaning of life.
 Everyone has his own specific vocation or mission in life to carry out a concrete assignment that demands fulfillment.
 Therein he cannot be replaced, nor can his life be repeated.”